WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 `docker run -t -p 4200:4200 hannahwysong/wysong-ceg3120:latest`\
 The -d flag can be applied to run the container in the background after testing.\
 The application can be tested by using the instances public IP in place of local host in the browser.\
-validate from container side\
-validate from host side\
+This can be validated from the container by curling http://localhost:4200/\
+This can be validated from the host side by replacing local host with the container IP.\
+For example, mine is `curl http://44.208.197.208:4200/`\
 The application can be validated by searching for `http://[Instance IP]:4200` in a browser.\
 The container application can be refreshed by killing the old container\
 After which, the container and image are removed from the system.\